magento/devdocs/src/guides/v2.4/release-notes/commerce-2-4-4.md

 <!--- MC-41794-->

-*  The `products` query now filters bundled products correctly when child products are disabled on the store-view level.
+*  The `products` query now filters bundle products correctly when child products are disabled on the store-view level.
 Previously, the query returned child products that were disabled at the store-view level.

 <!--- MC-42528-->

-*  The GraphQL `categoryList` query now respects category permissions and returns only permitted categories.
+*  The `categoryList` query now respects category permissions and returns only permitted categories.
 Previously, it returned all assigned and unassigned categories.

 <!--- PWA-1311-->